nanoframework/nanoframework.github.io/content/esp32/build_ESP32_libraries.md

 # Build the ESP32 IDF Libraries

 With the latest IDF v3.3.5 we are now building 3 different versions of the libraries.
 This is due to the IRAM memory section overflowing when BLE is added.

 The main reason for this is due to the PSRAM fixes that are used with the ESP32 Version 1 chips.
-Version 0 doesn't support PSRAM and Version 3 has the PSRAM problems fixed.
+ESP32 Version 0 doesn't support PSRAM and Version 3 chips have the PSRAM problems fixed.

+Library variants
-- Generic - Same as previous versions of library, the default library.
-All versions of ESP32
+- Default - This is the default version of and supports everything except Bluetooth.
 - BLE - This includes support for Bluetooth but due to memory constraints removes PSRAM support.
-All versions of ESP32
 - V3 - Includes all support, PSRAM and BLE but only useable on ESP32 version 3 chips.

 ## Initial Setup